 Lake Louise itself is beautiful any time of the year.
 We have visited in the spring, fall and winter and it is amazing no matter the weather.

 What to Pack for the Big Beehive Hike

 As with any hike in the Canadian Rockies, you have to be prepared for anything on the Big Beehive trail.
 Weather conditions can change quickly so it is best to dress in layers.
 Carry lots of water and some snacks in case the lineups at the teahouse are too long.
 Wear good hiking shoes, or at least running shoes.
 Unlike most hikes in this area that we did during our time in Canmore, there weren’t any bear warnings.
-But it is always safest to carry bear spray when hiking in these mountains.
+But it is always safest to carry bear spray when hiking in these mountains and follow these bear safety guidelines.
 We have a complete day hike packing list that goes through all the things you would want to wear and pack on the Banff Beehive hike.

 The Big Beehive is one of the best Banff hikes because of the view of Lake Louise, having Lake Agnes and the teahouse along the way and the options to turn it into a Beehive circuit trail.
 If you have the time and energy you should definitely add it to your list!

 Where to Stay

 Lake Louise – the Fairmont Chateau Lake Louise is an expensive but iconic hotel choice right on Lake Louise.
 Staying here lets you experience Lake Louise when the crowds have gone home.